Siege-Software/django-typesense/README.md

             django.db.models.query.QuerySet: Queryset with instances of \
             :class:`.models.Work`
         """
-        return TypesenseUpdateDeleteQuerySetManager(
+        return TypesenseQuerySet(
             self.model, using=self._db
         )

-class MyModelName(TypeSenseMixin)
+class MyModelName(TypesenseModelMixin)
     ...

     objects = MyModelManager()
 ```

-`TypesenseUpdateDeleteQuerySetManager` is required to automatically index model changes on create, update and delete
+`TypesenseQuerySet` is required to automatically index model changes on create, update and delete

 ### Admin Setup
 To update a model admin to display and search from the model Typesense collection, the admin class should inherit from the TypesenseSearchAdminMixin